Concealed Handgun Permit Frequently Asked Questions

 Question: Do I have to make an appointment to submit my application?

-Answer: No, we do not make appointments.
-You can submit your application anytime between 8am-5pm Monday-Friday (except holidays).
+Answer: No, you do not need an appointment at the Greeley location.
+You do need to schedule an appointment if you are going to the Southwest Substation.
+You can submit your application anytime between 8am-4:30pm Monday-Friday (except holidays).

-Question: Do we have to have a separate payment for CBI?
+Question: Do we have to have a separate payment for Colorado Bureau Investigaton (CBI)

-Answer: No, we will take payment for the full amount.
+Answer: No, we will take payment for the full.
 We accept debit or credit card, personal check, cash or money order.

 Question: How long do I have to wait to get my permit?